Ransomware: What it is? How to Avoid it’s damages

 You got an email from a new email user this morning and it has an attachment.
 Then You want to check the attached file which you think has some important information.
 When you clicked on it and probably your system is stuck.
 Later on, when you checked all your documents and pictures are changed to some random values with XXXX in them.
 Now you cannot see your pictures and your documents are not opening in their respective programs.
 This happened due to the ransomware attack.

 What is Ransomware?

-A malicious software which can encrypt your documents files and show you a message to contact hacker for ransom money.
+Malicious software that can encrypt your documents files and show you a message to contact hackers for ransom money.
 Usually a bitcoin digital money.
-The most dangerous thing about ransomware is that it is impossible to recover files without paying the ransom.
+The most dangerous thing about ransomware is that it is impossible to recover files without paying a ransom.

 Wannacry damage to systems around the world.